iiotntust/1121robot/README.md

 2. Using robot GUI / or button box or HMI - Check the orientation of "rectangle" blocks
 3. ......... with any idea you can think of. (continue)
 ## :joystick: Mechanical design and assembling: (group A and B collaboration)
-In this sector, students learn how to design the mechanical parts for the gripper on robot and the cylinder on the peripherals, and print and assembly them on the robot system.
+In this sector, students learn how to design the mechanical parts for the gripper on the robot and the cylinder on the peripherals and print and assemble them on the robot system.
 - #### Gripper
 1. Design "Finger"
 2. 3D print